mborus/can-beeware-for-android-receive-intents/README.md

 Now try to add intent receiving code.

+It's probably easier to try with a string value like EXTRA_EVENT_STRING_VALUE to get things working first.
 ---------

 Hints:

 Look at https://toga.readthedocs.io/en/stable/reference/platforms/android.html
-for an example to make a call via Intent and https://developer.android.com/reference/android/content/Intent for Java decriptions
+for an example to make a call via Intent and https://developer.android.com/reference/android/content/Intent for Java descriptions